-The Corporate Governance and HR Committee used the comparative groups set forth below to determine all aspects of executive compensation for fiscal 2016.
+The Corporate Governance and HR Committee used the comparative groups set forth below to determine all aspects of executive compensation for fiscal 2017.
 The comparative groups were established for fiscal 2013 considering the size, financial performance and market capitalization of the companies, as well as their sectors of activity, and the US Comparative Group (as hereinafter defined) was modified for fiscal 2015 to include companies with larger median revenues in order to reflect the increase in the Company's annual revenues in the USA following the acquisition of the Company's Dairy Foods Division (USA).
-As the review conducted for fiscal 2015 was comprehensive, a simple update of fiscal 2015 market data was considered sufficient to assist the Corporate Governance and HR Committee in its decision with respect to fiscal 2016 executive compensation.
-For fiscal 2016, the same comparative groups as for fiscal 2015 were used.
+As the review conducted for fiscal 2015 was comprehensive, a simple update of fiscal 2015 market data was considered sufficient to assist the Corporate Governance and HR Committee in its decision with respect to fiscal 2017 executive compensation, as it was the case for fiscal 2016.
+For fiscal 2017, the same comparative groups as for fiscal 2015 and fiscal 2016 were used.
+The Canadian Comparative Group and the US Comparative Group were however adjusted to take into account the mergers and acquisitions activities which occurred in the food processing industry since such Comparative Groups were first elaborated.

-The Canadian Comparative Group is composed of six companies in the agri-food sector and four companies in the retail distribution and sales sector of the food industry, and the US Comparative Group is composed of thirteen companies in the food processing industry, as set forth below:
+The Canadian Comparative Group is composed of five companies in the agri-food sector and three companies in the retail distribution and sales sector of the food industry, and the US Comparative Group is composed of thirteen companies in the food processing industry, as set forth below:

 Canadian Comparative Group

 Agrium Inc.

 Alimentation Couche-Tard Inc.

-Canada Bread Company, Limited

 Cott Corporation

 Empire Company Ltd.

 George Weston Limited

 Maple Leaf Foods Inc.

 Metro Inc.

 Molson Coors Brewing Company

-Tim Hortons Inc.

 US Comparative Group

 Campbell Soup Company

-ConAgra Foods, Inc.
+ConAgra Foods Inc.

 Dean Foods Company

-Dr. Pepper Snapple Group, Inc.
+Dr. Pepper Snapple Group Inc.

 General Mills Inc.

 Hormel Foods Corporation

 Ingredion Incorporated

 Kellogg Company

-Kraft Foods Group
+The Kraft Heinz Company

 Mondelez International Inc.

 The J.M.
 Smuckers Company

 The Hershey Company

-United Natural Foods, Inc.
+United Natural Foods Inc.

-For fiscal 2016, the same combined group as for fiscal 2015 (the "Combined Group") using a weighting of 50% / 50% between the Canadian Comparative Group and the US Comparative Group, respectively, to reflect the allocation of the Company's source of revenues between Canada and the US, was also used to benchmark the compensation of certain executives.
+For fiscal 2017, the same combined group as for fiscal 2016 (the "Combined Group") using a weighting of 50% / 50% between the Canadian Comparative Group and the US Comparative Group, respectively, to reflect the allocation of the Company's source of revenues between Canada and the US, was also used to benchmark the compensation of certain executives.

-The following chart identifies the NEOs for fiscal 2016 and the comparative group used to benchmark their fiscal 2016 compensation.
+The following chart identifies the NEOs for fiscal 2017 and the comparative group used to benchmark their fiscal 2017 compensation.